con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 >> 	'khrul pa med] VM; 'phrul pa med NyiGyu
 >> 	nor ba] VM; nor pa NyiGyu

 Confusion-free regarding points of doctrine,[^140-1]
-Lacking erroneousness in all its forms,
+Completely free from error in all its forms,
-With doubt-free thinking, knowing three objects,
+His thinking free from doubt, his referent threefold,
-With all objects, three properties by nature,[^140-2] (140)
+His referent all, three properties by nature,[^140-2] (140)

 [^140-1]: An alternate reading and interpretation of this verse may read, 'one who has reached the end of accomplishment, confusion free'.
 [^140-2]: Vilāsavajra explains the final three cryptic names here as follows: 'three objects' are the past, present, and future; 'all objects' are all objects of the animate and inanimate world; and the 'three properties' are the three *guṇa*s extensively described in Sāṅkhya philosophy.

 * 140a, siddhāntavibhramāpagataḥ: Vilāśavajra's reading seems more context appropriate.
 It's possible that ed-d's reading is what's reflected in the ancient translation, and that it is indeed how Vimalamitra interprets the translation; but this is not necessarily the case.
 Hence we do not believe our translation deviates too significantly from the ancient translation.

+% resume

 > pañcaskandhārthas triṣkālaḥ sarvakṣaṇavibhāvakaḥ |
 > ekakṣaṇābhisaṃbuddhaḥ sarvabuddhasvabhāvadhṛk || 141 ||